How to Use Google Text-To-Speech on Android

 - Click on your Preferred Text to Speech engine.
 You will be able to find Google text-to-speech engine, as well as one from your device manufacturer if any.

-- On the same window, you are able to customise the Speech rate, Default language status and Listen to an example.
+- On the same window, you can customise the Speech rate, Default language status and Listen to an example.

 - You will be able to find a wide range of languages that are supported by the Text to Speech technology.